dougeby/IntuneDocs/intune/compliance-policy-monitor.md

 #### Filter

-If you click on **Filter button**, the filter fly-out opens with the following options:
+When you select the **Filter button**, the filter fly-out opens with the following options:

 - Model

   - Textbox accepting free search string
-<br></br>

 - Platform

   - Android

   - iOS

   - macOS

   - Windows

   - Windows Phone

 - Status

   - Compliant

   - Not Compliant

   - In Grace period

   - Unknown

   - Error

-If clicking the **Update button**, the fly out should close and the results should update as per the selected filter criteria.
+When you select the **Update button**, the fly out closes, and the results update using the selected filter criteria.

 ##### Device details

-Clicking on a device, opens the **Devices Pane** with the device selected, which provides more details on the device compliance policy setting applied for that device.
+Selecting a device opens **Devices** with the device selected.
+It provides more details on the device compliance policy setting applied for that device.

-When you click on the device policy setting itself, you can see the device compliance policy name originated that device compliance setting targeted by the admin.
+When you select on the device policy setting itself, you can see the device compliance policy name originated that device compliance setting targeted by the admin.

 ### Devices without compliance policy
-This report identifies devices that do not have any compliance policies assigned to them.
+This report identifies devices that don't have any compliance policies assigned to them.
 With the introduction of the security setting that marks all devices without compliance policies as "not compliant," it's important to be able to identify these devices.
 Then you can assign at least one compliance policy to them.

 > [!NOTE]
 > The new security setting is configurable in the Intune portal.
 Select **Device compliance**, and under **Setup**, choose **Compliance policy settings**.
 Then use the toggle to set **Mark devices with no compliance policy assigned as** to either **Compliant** or **Not compliant**.
 Read more about this [security enhancement in the Intune service](https://blogs.technet.microsoft.com/intunesupport/2018/02/09/updated-upcoming-security-enhancements-in-the-intune-service/).